samjulien/blog/_posts/2016-09-09-analysis-of-passwordless-connections.markdown

 - 2016-04-21-want-skyrocketing-growth-you-need-to-offer-a-free-trial
 ---

 Last year we launched [Auth0 Passwordless](https://auth0.com/passwordless) and since then, we've seen increasing success.
 Passwordless is a method of removing passwords from the login process completely.
-Instead, it uses one-time codes or “magic links” sent to your user's SMS or email, or uses the iPhone's TouchID as a method of authentication.
+Instead, it uses one-time codes or “magic links” sent to your user's SMS or email as a method of authentication.

 With [59% of users](https://www.passwordboss.com/password-habits-survey-part-1/) admitting to reusing passwords to avoid having to remember multiple, and the process of recovering a lost password being unnecessarily unpleasant, Passwordless offers a much simpler and more streamlined user experience.